netpawn/netpawn/README.md

 - 👋 Hi, I’m @netpawn
-- 👀 I’m interested in CyberSecurity, Blue Team, networking and social engineering
+- 👀 I’m interested in CyberSecurity.
+Security operations, threat intelligence, blue team, networking, and social engineering.
-- 🌱 I’m currently learning more and more about security, and how to make better
+- 🌱 I’m currently working with SIEMS and learning about OSINT and its applications.
 - 📫 If you want to reach me: netpawn@proton.me
 - Here's a joke for you:
   <div>